marcin-mazurek/today-i-learned/security/notes-from-web-apps-security-training.md

 * Remove metadata (especially author, path on a disk) from documents (eg. `.doc`, `.pdf`) before publishing
 * Never show any error details
 * Watch your logs and fix errors

+## Personal security
+* Use two factor authentication
+* [umatrix](https://chrome.google.com/webstore/detail/umatrix/ogfcmafjalglgifnmanfmnieipoejdcf?hl=en) - in-browser firewall extension, blocks malware domains, allows for flexible setup
+* If you type a password on a website, make sure it uses SSL
+* Do not use untrusted VPN services

 ## Authentication attacks
 * Securing against bruteforce attacks